exelay/localbitcoins-sdk/README.md

 # localbitcoins-sdk
-Library for work with LocalBitcoins API
+A simple library for working with LocalBitcoins API